kartikwar/starter-hugo-academic/content/publication/3/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: Preparing for resubmission at *Journal of Marketing*
+publication: Preparing for submission at *Journal of Marketing*
 publication_short: Preparing for submission at *Journal of Marketing*

 abstract: ""